rascafr/dmm-js/README.md

 - `errors` produces some errors, then reads the result codes
 - `read` perform DC & AC voltage and current measurement, plus resistance (2W) and frequency
 - `selftest` runs the device selftest and returns the pass/fail status
+- `terminals` reads the current terminals position, wait for the user to switch it, displays new value
 - `text` will play with the display function and show some messages

 ## RS232 setup